np-guard/vmware-analyzer/pkg/synthesis/model/symbolicexpr/README.md

 ## definitions ##
 Let:

-A *conjunction path* be a pair s, d where s and d each are conjunction of literals; the implied paths are all paths from an endpoint that satisfies s to an endpoint that satisfies d
+A *term path* be a pair s, d where s and d each are term of literals; the implied paths are all paths from an endpoint that satisfies s to an endpoint that satisfies d

-*Or-conjunction paths* be the paths implied by the union of conjunction paths (“OR”ing the paths)
+*DNF paths* be the paths implied by the union of term paths (“OR”ing the paths)

-##Algorithm for computing a set of ORed allow paths from a single conjunction  allow path and higher priority conjunction deny path (implemented in computeAllowGivenAllowHigherDeny):
+##Algorithm for computing a set of ORed allow paths from a single term  allow path and higher priority term deny path (implemented in computeAllowGivenAllowHigherDeny):

-Input: allow conjunction path, a conjunction deny
+Input: allow term path, a term deny

-Output: or-conjunction allow paths
+Output: dnf allow paths

 Consider the following input:

-Allow path where each Si, Di is a conjunction
+Allow path where each Si, Di is a term

 | Src           |      Dst |
 |---------------|---------:|
 | S1            |       D1 |

-And conjunction deny path (`si` and `di` are a literal each):
+And term deny path (`si` and `di` are a literal each):

 | Src                        |                          Dst |
 |----------------------------|-----------------------------:|
 | s1' and s2' and ... and sn' |    d1 and d2 and ... dn`     |

-The equivalent or-conjunction allow paths are:
+The equivalent DNF allow paths are:

 | Src            |            Dst |
 |----------------|---------------:|